 1. Type of insurance

 Whether you own, lease, or rent your vehicle will determine the kind of commercial auto insurance you need.
-For owners, a regular commercial auto policy is typically the best bet.
+For business-owned vehicles, a regular commercial auto policy is typically required.
 For those who rent or lease, hired and non-owned auto insurance (HNOA) can protect against some risks.

-Owned auto insurance is generally more inclusive (covering property damage and liability suits), whereas HNOA only covers your business for lawsuits over accidents in a non-owned vehicle.
+Owned auto insurance is generally more inclusive (covering property damage and liability suits), whereas HNOA only covers your business for lawsuits related to accidents in a non-owned vehicle.
 Usually, the less coverage a policy offers, the less you can expect to pay for the plan.

 2. Where and how much you drive

 Where your company car is parked during the business day and overnight can also affect your policy premium.
 For example, urban neighborhoods typically have higher rates of accidents, thefts, and vandalism, so if your car is regularly parked in high-crime or accident-prone areas, you may pay more for your policy.
 By contrast, if you park in a locked parking lot (which can deter theft), you may qualify for lower premiums.

 Or let's say your business operates in a region that often experiences heavy windstorms and traffic.
 These conditions increase the chance of damage to your vehicle and collisions, both of which affect your insurance rates.

 Similarly, if you commute 50 miles each day to offer your services, your premium may be higher than someone who only commutes 10 miles.
 After all, more time on the road means increased risk for an accident.